In the community scheme, workers are grouped in 2 distinct groups, with the key differences highlighted below:

 See Claims for further information on entitlements and how to claim.

-A worker will be deregistered in the ACT four years after the last day of service recorded in the ACT, unless the worker has advised the Authority that they are having service recorded interstate.
+A worker will be deregistered in the ACT four years after the last day of service recorded in the ACT, unless the worker has advised the Authority that they are missing service and have submitted a “Missing Service Claim Form”.

 A letter will be posted to the worker’s registered address approximately 3-6 months prior to the date their account is due to be deregistered.
-Workers must respond to this letter with proof of continued work in the industry in order to avoid being deregistered.
+Workers must respond to this letter with proof of continued work in the industry within the ACT in order to avoid being deregistered.

 - working in the community sector industry in the ACT;